Minimally Invasive Procedures

 The FDA has approved the use of Botox® for the frown lines and crow's feet, while Dysport® and Xeomin® are approved for frown lines only.
 All other uses are considered "off label."

 Smiling, frowning, squinting and even chewing—basically any facial movement—can eventually lead to one of the most common signs of aging – wrinkles.
 They can make you appear tired or even angry when you are not.
-One of the quickest and safest remedies to remove wrinkles is an injection of botulinum toxin type A.
+One of the quickest and safest remedies to improve wrinkles is an injection of botulinum toxin type A.

-Botulinum toxin can be combined with other cosmetic skin procedures—such as chemical peels, laser treatments, dermal fillers or microdermabrasion—to further improve your results.
+Botox can be combined with other cosmetic skin procedures—such as chemical peels, laser treatments, dermal fillers or microdermabrasion—to further improve your results.
 This combination of therapies can even help to prevent the formation of new lines and wrinkles.

 Soft Tissue Fillers